 Essential oil are not to be used constantly.
 Talk to an aromatherapist or research diffusing habits for each issue or symptom you are treating.

-Topical is putting the essential oils with a carrier oil on to the skin.
+Topical means putting the essential oils with a carrier oil on to the skin.
 This is also an effective way to reach different parts of the body.
-People will use reflexology points to get the desired effect in the area of the body they are wanting to reach.
+People will use reflexology points to get the desired effect in the area of the body they want to reach.

 Essential oils can also be used on the skin for skin issues, like a rash or bee sting, along with deeper pains and aches in the muscles.

-Please do not put essential oils in your water, for a lemony fresh taste.
-The potency of essential oils can cause damage to liver.
+Please do not put essential oils in your water for a lemony fresh taste.
+The potency of essential oils can cause damage to the liver.
 These are concentrated chemicals and should always be diluted with an appropriate carrier oil when using for inhalation and topical use.

 The benefits of essential oils

-They can help support your respiratory system, damaged nerves, and upset stomachs.
+They can help support your respiratory system, damaged nerves, and upset stomach.
 Cinnamon can help poor circulation, poor indigestion, and athlete's foot.
 Roman Chamomile helps with inflammation and fungal infections.
-These are just 2 examples of what oils can help support, and that was not an exhaustive list what cinnamon or roman chamomile can do.
+These are just two examples of what oils can help support, and this is not an exhaustive list of what cinnamon or Roman Chamomile can do.

-From skin ailments, to muscle and organ issues, essential oils may be able to help support your systems improvement or help you deal with the symptoms of an ailment.
+From skin ailments to muscle and organ issues, essential oils may be able to help support your body’s organ systems’ improvement or help you deal with the symptoms of an ailment.